 Plantar Fasciitis is a condition which affects the heel and the arch of the foot.
 Typically, people who have the condition may experience pain all day, but especially experience heel pain when first getting out of bed in the mornings.
 This condition constantly generates ‘foot traffic’ for Acupuncture at the clinic.
 The key to treatment is between 4-8 appointments over a 2-3-week period, which may sound a little excessive however we have treatment packages to make that more affordable.
-Mark is our Acupuncturist, his approach is to treat the calf, the plantar fascia and distal points to target this stubborn condition, in conjunction with herbal products and exercises to use at home to further drive healing momentum between appointments.
+Mark is our Acupuncture Therapist, his approach is to treat the calf, the plantar fascia and distal points to target this stubborn condition, in conjunction with herbal products and exercises to use at home to further drive healing momentum between appointments.
 Anecdotally Mark’s clients report excellent clinical outcomes getting them back to walking and running pain free.
 Mark is also able to prescribe Herbal Medications which can resolve bone spurs which are often a complicating factor to the plantar fasciitis diagnosis.

 Gift Vouchers now available for everything we do at Root & Branch – Shiatsu, Acupuncture, Chinese Medicine, Oriental Therapies etc… Give a healthy gift to your loved one!

 We find that people are often time poor, shy, not ready to make the commitment or simply not sure of the effectiveness of alternative medicine.

 A gift voucher is a great way to allow those people to take the next step at their own pace, and allow them to evaluate the effectiveness of treatment themselves.
 We find that most people respond well and many of them make the decision to continue care.

 Contact us to purchase or for further detail.